When and How to Make a Ring Smaller Without Resizing

 Fold-Over Device/Sizing Bar

-If you don't like the idea of squeezing anything to get your ring past your knuckle, a fold-over device is for you.
+If you don't like the idea of consistently squeezing your finger through your ring to get it past your knuckle, a fold-over device is for you.

 A jeweler can solder a U-shaped bar across the bottom of your ring, with a hinge on one side and a latch on the other.
 All you do is open the latch to put the ring on and swing it shut to hold it in place.